-- The LEA plan will be developed with timely and meaningful consultation with teachers, principals, other school leaders, paraprofessionals, specialized instructional support personnel, charter school leaders (in a local educational agency that has charter schools), administrators (including administrators of programs described in other parts of this title), other appropriate school personnel, and with parents of children in schools served with Title I, Part A funds. - As appropriate, the LEA Plan will be coordinated with other programs under ESSA, the Individuals with Disabilities Education Act (20 U.S.C.
+- The LEA plan will be developed with timely and meaningful consultation with teachers, principals, other school leaders, paraprofessionals, specialized instructional support personnel, charter school leaders (in an LEA that has charter schools), administrators (including administrators of programs described in other parts of this title), other appropriate school personnel, and parents of children in schools served with Title I, Part A funds.
+[ESSA Section 1112(a)(1)(A)] - As appropriate, the LEA plan will be coordinated with other programs under ESSA, the Individuals with Disabilities Education Act (20 U.S.C.
 1400 et seq.), the Rehabilitation Act of 1973 (20 U.S.C.
-701 (et seq.), the Workforce Innovation and Opportunity Act (29 U.S.C.
+710 (et seq.), the Workforce Innovation and Opportunity Act (29 U.S.C.
 2301 et seq.), the Head Start Act (42 U.S.C.
 9831 et seq.), the McKinney Vento Homeless Assistance Act (42 U.S.C.
 11301 et seq.), the Adult Education and Family Literacy Act (29 U.S.C.
+3271 et seq.) and other Acts as appropriate.
+[ESSA Section 1112(a)(1)(B)]
-3271 et seq.), and other Acts as appropriate. - The LEA will ensure that migratory children and formerly migratory children who are eligible to receive services under Title I, Part A are selected to receive such services on the same basis as other children who are selected to receive services under Title I, Part A. - The LEA will provide services to eligible children attending private elementary schools and secondary schools in accordance with

-Section 1117, and timely and meaningful consultation with private school officials regarding such services.

-- The LEA will participate, if selected, in the National Assessment of Educational Progress in reading and mathematics in grades 4 and 8 carried out under section 303(b)(3) of the National Assessment of Educational Progress Authorization Act (20 U.S.C.
-9622(b)(3)). - The LEA will coordinate and integrate services provided under Title I, Part A with other educational services at the local education agency or individual school level, such as services for English learners, children with disabilities, migratory children, American Indian, Alaska Native, and Native Hawaiian children, and homeless children and youth, in order to increase program effectiveness, eliminate duplication, and reduce fragmentation of the instructional program.
+- Ensure that migratory children and formerly migratory children who are eligible to receive services under Title I, Part A are selected to receive such services on the same basis as other children who are selected to receive services under Title I, Part A. - Provide services to eligible children attending private elementary schools and secondary schools in accordance with section 1117, and timely and meaningful consultation with private school officials regarding such services. - Participate, if selected, in the National Assessment of Educational Progress in reading and mathematics in grades 4 and 8 carried out under section 303(b)(3) of the National Assessment of Educational Progress Authorization Act (20 U.S.C.
+9622(b)(3)). - Coordinate and integrate services provided under Title I, Part A with other educational services at the LEA or individual school level, such as services for English learners, children with disabilities, migratory children, American Indian, Alaska Native, and Native Hawaiian children, and homeless children and youth, in order to increase program effectiveness, eliminate duplication, and reduce fragmentation of the instructional program.
+[ESSA Section 1112(c)(1)-(4)]